adbar/htmldate/README.rst

     '# DEBUG result: 2016-12-23'
     '2016-12-23'

-In the worst case, the module resorts to a guess based on an extensive search, which can be deactivated:
+In the worst case, the module resorts to a guess based on a complete screning of the document (``extensive_search`` parameter) which can be deactivated:

 .. code-block:: python